 You must make them!
 They are magical.

-These melt-in-your mouth buttery cookies are simple to make and delicious for any occasion.
+These melt-in-your-mouth buttery cookies are simple to make and delicious for any occasion.
 Great for a mid-afternoon get-together or a light, after-dinner dessert.

 It’s basically a crescent-shaped vanilla almond biscuit, dusted with lots and lots of vanilla icing sugar.

-They are in fact made the same way you’d make a shortbread or shortcrust pastry.
+They are in fact made the same way you’d make shortbread or shortcrust pastry.
 All the ingredients are mixed together, the dough formed into logs, wrapped in clingfilm and chilled in the fridge for an hour or so.
-Once the dough has firmed up, you cut slices off, and mould them into crescents.
+Once the dough has firmed up, you cut slices off, and mold them into crescents.
 Once they’re baked, dust them with a generous helping of vanilla icing sugar so that they get their snow-dusted look.

 - 300g flour

 - 100g sugar

 - confectioners' sugar and vanilla sugar for rolling and dusting

 Mix all the ingredients to a short-crust dough, wrap and refrigerate until firm for one hour.
 Line 2 baking sheets with parchment paper.
 Pinch off tablespoons of dough and roll into short ropes.
 Bend into crescent moon shapes on baking sheets, leaving about two inches between cookies.